steve1281/wpf_hello_world/README.md

 Hello World WPF

-Probably the simplest example that demonstrates displaying text, reading elements, and updating text.
+Probably the simplest example that demonstrates displaying text, reading elements, and updating text, some lambda/linq.

 Key things to remember (for this simple example):